rails/rails/guides/source/configuring.md

 * `config.active_job.log_arguments` controls if the arguments of a job are logged.
 Defaults to `true`.

+* `config.active_job.filter_arguemnts` controls which sensitive argument values should be filtered.
+Works when arguments are passed as `Hash`.
+Defaults to `Rails.application.config.filter_parameters` (set by Railtie hook).

 * `config.active_job.retry_jitter` controls the amount of "jitter" (random variation) applied to the delay time calculated when retrying failed jobs.
 Defaults to `0.15`.

 ### Configuring Action Cable